innate2adaptive/CovidsortiumTCRExpanded/README.md

 - [x] **2A, B, C** annotated_overlap.R - looks at the overlap with expanded and with controls (generated with controls_long.R), plots the venn diagram and the bar plot.

 *controls numbers generated with old controls to figure out code.
-Need to re-run with controls from myriad when done* *missing p-value test for 2C - what test had Benny done?*
+Need to re-run with controls from myriad when done*

 - [x] **2D** script_4.R Section C.